-Strevens announced that Mint Asset Management is currently in the process of going live with the digital onboarding and online investment solution, which includes switching clients over to the new and interactive client portal.
+Strevens announced that they are currently in the process of going live with an online investment solution and digital onboarding for Mint Asset Management, which includes switching clients over to the new and interactive client portal.
 Having worked closely with Mint, Invsta were able to deliver a customised solution that supports their strategic growth objective of increasing their retail customer base.

-“To assist financial advisers and those New Zealanders wanting to invest directly into Mint, it was important that customers could easily create an account and make an investment online.” explains David Boyle, Head of Sales and Marketing at Mint Asset Management.
-“We knew that we weren’t able to achieve our strategic goals with our current manual processes, so we approached Invsta to help us create an engaging and compliance-driven onboarding and investment experience for our clients that also improves the administration efficiencies for our team.”
+“To assist financial advisers and those New Zealanders wanting to invest directly into Mint, it was important that customers could easily create an account and make an online investment.” explains David Boyle, Head of Sales and Marketing at Mint Asset Management.
+“We knew that we weren’t able to achieve our strategic goals with our current manual processes, so we approached Invsta to help us create an engaging and compliance-driven digital onboarding for Mint.
+The focus was on creating an interactive investment experience for our clients that also improves the administration efficiencies for our team.”

 “It’s not only retail-focused financial service providers that are looking to scale up their digital offerings.
 We’re also starting to see wholesale-focused companies actively looking to implement digital onboarding solutions and engaging client portals.”
 Strevens emphasises.
 “These companies have realised that difficult, manual processes are a barrier to potential investors.
 The loss of one customer has a big impact on their bottom line.”